Matgen16/Quantum-Odyssey/README.md

 ## Running the Program

-You can either download the exe and run it yourself or you can compile it yourself.
+You can either download the exe and run it or you can compile it yourself.

 ## Compiling on Windows